Next Generation Advanced Transceiver Technologies for 6G and Beyond: Other Technologies

 \subsubsection{SC for NOMA}

 Since NOMA users compete for the available radio resources, some users only achieve limited performance due to severe co-channel interference.
 To address this issue, the new information provided by SC can be exploited to enhance the effectiveness of NOMA.
 Given that SC is in general more robust and requires less radio resources compared to conventional systems, an opportunistic SC and bit communication strategy was proposed for uplink NOMA in \cite{10158994}.
-The principle is that a secondary NOMA user can select from SC or convention bit communication to control the introduced co-channel interference when reusing the spectrum of the primary NOMA user.
+The principle is that a secondary NOMA user can select from SC or conventional bit communication to control the introduced co-channel interference when reusing the spectrum of the primary NOMA user.
 The results obtained in \cite{10158994} showed that the proposed opportunistic SC and bit communication strategy can guarantee the performance of the secondary user compared with the conventional communication scheme, and the performance gain is more pronounced when the primary user has a stringent communication requirement.
-In this case, SC enables the secondary user to still achieve an acceptable performance with the limited permitted transmit power budget.
+In this case, SC enables the secondary user to still achieve an acceptable performance with the limited permitted transmit power budget. { Moreover, the authors in \cite{li2023non} proposed a NOMA-enhanced multi-user SC system that enables semantic transmission for multiple users, accommodating diverse modalities of source information.
+An asymmetric quantizer was used to discretize the semantic features, thereby decreasing the hardware cost and complexity.
+For intelligent multi-user detection, neural networks were further employed to map the quantized semantic features into self-learned symbols.}